 calculates the value of the initial condition

-a row vector of length N. Suppose that
+a row vector of length N for a 2-D problem.
+Suppose

 % Assume N and p exist; N = 1 for a scalar problem np = size(p,2); % Number of mesh points u0 = zeros(np,N); % Allocate initial matrix for k = 1:np x = p(1,k); y = p(2,k); u0(k,:) = myfun(x,y); % Fill in row k end u0 = u0(:); % Convert to column form